 The more open and honest you are with your treatment team, the more effectively your treatment program can be tailored to your specific needs.
-Here at The District, we also offer gender-specific rehab for any men or women who prefer the idea of kickstarting their recovery in a single-sex setting.
+Here at Renaissance Recovery, we also offer gender-specific rehab for any men or women who prefer the idea of kickstarting their recovery in a single-sex setting.
 Many people in recovery find it easier to be honest about troubling emotions among a group of same-sex peers.

 Choose from our OP (outpatient program), IOP (intensive outpatient program), or PHP (partial hospitalization program) depending on the amount of support and structure you need in your recovery from alcoholism or drug addiction.

 Regardless of the level of time commitment most appropriate for your addiction treatment, you’ll have access to the following array of therapies at TDRC: